Interview with senior travel expert, Digital Nomad and Travel Enthusiast: Why Travel in Sao Paulo Deserves More Attention

 You ended your trip in the Liberdade neighborhood.
 What is this area like?

-Liberdade is São Paulo’s Japan town and one of the liveliest parts of the city.
-It’s filled with Asian restaurants, shops, and cultural markers that celebrate the large Japanese community living in Brazil.
-In fact, Brazil has the largest Japanese population outside Japan, and many reside here in São Paulo.
+Liberdade is São Paulo’s Japan town.
+It is one of the liveliest places in the city.
+There are many Asian restaurants, shops, and signs here.
+These show how big the Japanese community is in Brazil.
+In fact, Brazil has the largest Japanese population outside Japan.
+A lot of them live right here in São Paulo.

 How did this cultural experience influence your overall impression of São Paulo?